programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 [^inertia]: In general, inertia in statistics refers to the variation or "spread" of a dataset.
 It is analogous to standard deviation in distribution data.

+[^pickton]: See Laura Kane (April 3, 2017), "Missing and murdered women's inquiry not reaching out to families, say advocates." *CBC News Indigenous*. http://www.cbc.ca/news/indigenous/mmiw-inquiry-not-reaching-out-to-families-says-advocates-1.4053694

 [^pvalue]: In statistics, a p-value, short for _probability value_, is an indicator of how likely an outcome would have occurred under random circumstances.
 A low p-value would suggest a low probability that the result would have occurred at random and thus provides some evidence that a null hypothesis (in this case, that the MPs and CPCs are independent categories) is unlikely.

-[^faust]: Katherine Faust, "Using Correspondence Analysis for Joint Displays of Affiliation Network" in *Models and Methods in Social Network Analysis* eds.
+[^faust]: Katherine Faust (2005) "Using Correspondence Analysis for Joint Displays of Affiliation Network" in *Models and Methods in Social Network Analysis* eds.
 Peter J. Carrington, John Scott and Stanley Wasserman.